yhagio/tutorialedge.net/content/projects/building-blog-with-vuejs-aws/_index.md

 twitter: "https://twitter.com/Elliot_F"
 ---

-In this tutorial series, I will be covering everything you need in order to get up and running with your own website running on range of AWS services and using Vue.JS.

-I'll be focusing more on the utilization of AWS services and how you can interact with them in your own projects.
-This will hopefully allow you to become familiar with them and build your own projects off the back of this course.

 ## Topics To Cover

-Throughout this course we are going to be covering the following topics:
+Throughout this tutorial series, we are going to be covering a wide variety of different topics on both Vue.JS and the underlying AWS service

 * Building the frontend
 * Setting up A Cognito Pool